Nevil Maskelyne: Measurement of longitude

 Maskelyne reported the results of the trial to the Board of Longitude on 9 February 1765.
 On 26 February 1765 he had been appointed Astronomer Royal following the unexpected death of Nathaniel Bliss in 1764; making him ex officio a Commissioner of Longitude.
 The Commissioners understood that the timekeeping and astronomical methods of finding longitude were complementary.
 The lunar-distance method could more quickly be rolled out, with Maskelyne's proposal that tables like those in his "The British Mariner's Guide" be published for each year.
 This proposal led to the establishment of The Nautical Almanac, the production of which, as Astronomer Royal, Maskelyne oversaw.
 Taking even occasional astronomical observations was also the only way to check that a timekeeper was keeping good time over the course of a long voyage.
 The Commissioners also needed to know that more than one sea watch could be made, and that Harrison's methods could be communicated to other watchmakers.

 The Board of Longitude therefore decided that rewards should be given to Harrison (£10,000), Mayer (£3000, posthumously) and others involved in helping to develop the lunar-distance method.
 Harrison was told that a further reward of £10,000 would be forthcoming if he could demonstrate the replicability of his watch.
-It is worth noting that although Harrison and his son later accused Maskelyne of bias against the timekeeping method, charges repeated by authors such as Dava Sobel and Rupert Gould, Maskelyne never submitted a method or an idea of his own for consideration by the Board of Longitude.
+Although Harrison and his son later accused Maskelyne of bias against the timekeeping method, charges repeated by authors such as Dava Sobel and Rupert Gould, Maskelyne never submitted a method or an idea of his own for consideration by the Board of Longitude.
 He was to play a significant role in having marine timekeepers, as well as the lunar-distance method, developed, tested and used on board voyages of exploration.

 Since the observations that fed into the Nautical Almanac were made at the Royal Observatory, Greenwich, the Greenwich meridian became the reference for measurements of longitude in the Royal Navy, and on British Admiralty charts.
-It was chosen for adoption as the international Prime Meridian in 1884.
+It was subsequently chosen for adoption as the international Prime Meridian in 1884.